Visions fugitives: History

-In August 1917, Prokofiev played them for Russian poet Konstantin Balmont, among others, at the home of a mutual friend.
-Balmont was inspired to compose a sonnet on the spot, called "a magnificent improvisation" by Prokofiev who named the pieces Mimolyotnosti from these lines in Balmont's poem: "In every fleeting vision I see worlds, Filled with the fickle play of rainbows".
+In August 1917, Prokofiev played the Visions for Russian poet Konstantin Balmont, among others, at the home of a mutual friend.
+Balmont was inspired to compose a sonnet on the spot, called "a magnificent improvisation" by Prokofiev, who named the pieces Mimolyotnosti (the plural of Russian мимолётность, 'evanescence') from these lines in Balmont's poem: "In every fleeting vision I see worlds, Filled with the fickle play of rainbows".
 A French-speaking friend at the house, Kira Nikolayevna, immediately provided a French translation for the pieces: Visions fugitives.
 Prokofiev often performed only a couple of them at a time as encores at the end of his performances.

 Movements

 1. Lentamente

 This short movement, a minute in duration, begins quietly and hesitantly, as if wandering, as the melody does not seem to resolve.
 The gentle floating chords are like spots of dappled sunshine through a canopy of leaves overhead, ever-changing in the wind, played softly but clearly.
 However, like the patterns of light, this movement lasts for just a moment.
-The Lentamente makes certain references to impressionism due to the use of planing.
+The Lentamente makes certain references to Impressionism due to the use of planing.

 2. Andante

 Like the first movement, this movement is also quiet and hesitant.
-However, unlike the first movement, the harmonic and melodic structures of this piece are based on diminished harmony, octatonic scales and dissonant intervals of 7ths, making it rather modern.
+However, unlike the first movement, the harmonic and melodic structures of this piece are based on diminished harmony, octatonic scales and dissonant intervals of sevenths, making it rather modern.
 Performance time lasts about a minute and a half.